pH-7/Simple-Java-Text-Editor/README.md

 **PH NotePad** is a simple and light **text editor** (notepad) written in Java.

-- Search tool (to search code easily in the code) + highlighting the code found
+- Search tool (to search text/keywords easily in the code) + highlighting the code found

-- Find/Replace code feature
+- Find/Replace text/code

 - Auto completion for Java and C++ keywords (files need to be saved as *.java*/*.cpp*).
 It can be easily expanded to support pretty much any number of languages.

 - Nice Image Buttons for better UX

-If you use the executable file "notepad.jar" and that it does't run, you can type "java -jar /your_notepad_directory/notepad.jar" in your terminal.

 ![Example Java Text Editor](Screenshots/find-replace-word-in-java-text-editor.png)